 Write to Change

 What laws would you like to change?
 From stopping unfair policies in your community to impacting state and national laws, you can make a difference.
 Students will read stories of people who changed laws through writing: the founders and early representatives of the United States, Civil Rights activist Martin Luther King, Jr., United States Representative Patsy Mink, biologist Rachel Carson, and students from Marjory Stoneman Douglas High School.
 Then students will write their own documents for change.
-Writing exercises can include: writing a declaration of independence, warning poetry, and laws.
+Writing exercises can include: writing a declaration of independence, warning poetry, laws–or a how-to document!

 Write to Protest